ABridoux/SafeFetching/Sources/SafeFetching/SafeFetching.docc/Articles/getting-started.md

     .fetch(in: context) // [User]
 ```

-The `where(_:)` takes expects a predicate built on the provided `User.FetchableMembers` that is then converted to a `NSPredicate` with the appropriate format.
+The `where(_:)` expects a predicate built on the provided `User.FetchableMembers` that is then converted to a `NSPredicate` with the appropriate format.
 The predicate is built using operators overloads or extensions on `FetchableMember`.
 Write more complex predicates still feels natural.

 ```swift
 try User.request()